 While the dust abundance is nearly constant at $P{\ll}P_{\rm 0}$, particle growth significantly affects the absolute abundances in the escaping atmospheres.
-In the case of $f_{\rm dust}={10}^{-4}$ and $\tau_{\rm loss}=0.1$ Gyr (left panel of Figure \ref{fig:density_distribution}), for example, the mixing ratio is almost coincide with $f_{\rm dust}$ at upper atmospheres when the dust production pressure is $P_{\rm 0}<{10}^{-4}~{\rm bar}$.
+In the case of $f_{\rm dust}={10}^{-4}$ and $\tau_{\rm loss}=0.1$ Gyr (left panel of Figure \ref{fig:density_distribution}), for example, the mixing ratio is almost coincident with $f_{\rm dust}$ at upper atmospheres when the dust production pressure is $P_{\rm 0}<{10}^{-4}~{\rm bar}$.
 This implies that the outflow transports almost all dust without loss through gravitational settling.
-We note that the mixing ratio can be slightly higher than $f_{\rm dust}$ because upward transport velocity is slightly slower than $v_{\rm g}$ owing to a non-zero settling velocity of dust.
-On the other hand, when the production pressure is higher, the dust abundance at upper atmospheres decreases with increasing $P_{\rm 0}$.
-This originated from that efficient collision growth induces the preferential dust settling before they are transported by the outflow, as seen in Figure \ref{fig:dust_distribution}.
+We note that the mixing ratio can be slightly higher than $f_{\rm dust}$ because the upward transport velocity is slightly slower than $v_{\rm g}$ owing to a non-zero settling velocity of dust.
+On the other hand, when the production pressure is higher, the dust abundance at the upper atmospheres decreases with increasing $P_{\rm 0}$.
+This is due to the fact that efficient collision growth induces the preferential dust settling before dust is transported by the outflow, as seen in Figure \ref{fig:dust_distribution}.
 The abundance eventually becomes lower than $f_{\rm dust}$ by ${\sim}3$ orders of magnitude when the production pressure is $P_{\rm 0}={10}^{-2}~{\rm bar}$.

 The impact of particle growth is significant, especially when the dust production rate is high.
-In the case of $P_{\rm 0}={10}^{-4}~{\rm bar}$ and $\tau_{\rm loss}=0.1$ Gyr (middle panel of Figure \ref{fig:density_distribution}), the dust abundance in upper atmospheres is nearly coincide with $f_{\rm dust}$ for $f_{\rm dust}<{10}^{-4}$, whereas the abundance is significantly lower than $f_{\rm dust}$ for $f_{\rm dust}>{10}^{-4}$.
-The latter trend originates from the collision growth enhanced by high dust abundance, leading to efficient gravitational settling.
-Therefore, while high dust abundance is favored to increase the opacity of dusty outflow, there is a dilemma that the high abundance enhances the gravitational settling and hinders the upward transport of dust particles.
+In the case of $P_{\rm 0}={10}^{-4}~{\rm bar}$ and $\tau_{\rm loss}=0.1$ Gyr (middle panel of Figure \ref{fig:density_distribution}), the dust abundance in upper atmospheres is nearly coincident with $f_{\rm dust}$ for $f_{\rm dust}<{10}^{-4}$, whereas the abundance is significantly lower than $f_{\rm dust}$ for $f_{\rm dust}>{10}^{-4}$.
+The latter trend originates from the collision growth that is enhanced by a high dust abundance, leading to efficient gravitational settling.
+Therefore, while high dust abundance is favored to increase the opacity of a dusty outflow, there is a dilemma in that the high abundance enhances the gravitational settling and hinders the upward transport of dust particles.

 The outflow hardly transports the dust when the atmospheric escape is weak.
 The right panel of Figure \ref{fig:density_distribution} shows the dust profile for different $\tau_{\rm loss}$.
 While the dust abundance in the upper atmospheres is close to $f_{\rm dust}$ for $\tau_{\rm loss}=0.1~{\rm Gyr}$, the abundance is lower by several orders of magnitude for $\tau_{\rm loss}\ge 1~{\rm Gyr}$.
 This result demonstrates that it is more challenging to blow up dust on planets with long $\tau_{\rm loss}$.